Applications for GRWC 2021 are closed. The applications for GRWC 2022 will open in January 2022.

 their ability to work in a collaborative fashion.

-Include an answer to the following question in your email when you submit: What, if any, support will you need to participate successfully in the workshop?
+(Applicants at international institutions who are not US Citizens/nationals.)
+Include an answer to the following question in your email when you submit: Will you require travel support to participate in the workshop?

 All application materials should be submitted by email to: